 There are 54 points up for grabs in the painting category.
 Although the exact method for calculating scores was never made public, I understand that marks were awarded for highlights, washes, drybrushes, basing, unit markings, conversions and originality.

-Each army was judged before the tournament on the basis of the army list and background material.
+Each army was judged before the tournament on the basis of the army list and supporting background material.
 36 points were possible.
 Troop choices were encouraged, while too many Heavy Support or HQ units were frowned upon.
 Armies with a coherent background and the squads to match were rewarded while min-maxed armies, with lots of duplicate squads lost points.

 There were seven different outcomes for each game, depending on the final victory point tallies.
 It wasn't just about winning, it was about how much you won by.
-There were seven different outcomes for each game, depending on the final victory point tallies.
+This little table sums it up:

 - You massacred 'im (+1001 or more victory points) 30 points